alexrochas/sh-encrypt/README.md

 (echo -e "[password]" && cat) | sudo openconnect [host] -u "[user]" --passwd-on-stdin
 ```

-Once this project have it fisrt versin it should be able to use something like:
+Once this project have it fisrt version it should be able to use something like:

 ```
 (echo -e (ssh_decrypt("[encrypted_password]")) && cat) | sudo openconnect [host] -u "[user]" --passwd-on-stdin